 The bathroom was very nice too.
 The toilet was separate from the shower and vanity, which is always nice especially when you are sharing a room.
 The vanity section could be open to the rest of the room or closed off with a curtain, so you could watch tv while doing your makeup, if you wanted to.
 The bed was very comfortable, perfect for a siesta.

 The hotel also has a small restaurant on the first floor.
 They serve what they call the brown bag breakfast, which includes fancy breads with artisan jams and honey.
 They also had fresh squeezed orange juice.
 It was a nice way to start the morning.
 If you are hungry for more, there is a menu with eggs and other items that you can order.

-It really is the perfect building for a modern art museum.
+It really is the perfect building for a modern art museum, it has Frank Gehry’s unique style.
 The atrium is very impressive.
 The windows give you a nice view of the river and the sculptures outside.
 I loved the tulips one, it was so colorful, which was nice on such a gloomy day.

 Also in the atrium was one of my favorite exhibits in the museum.
 At first, it just looks like some light display on the wall, but you must go closer.
 You can actually go through it.
 On one side the lights are red and the other blue.
 It’s not just lights, they spell words.
 It is almost mesmerizing and at times it made you feel like you were moving when you weren’t.
 The artist is Jenny Holzer.

 We were also very happy to see an exhibit from Richard Serra.
 We first became fans of Serra during our visit to DIA in Beacon last year.
 I love that his art is so interactive.
 You walk into each piece and you don’t know what is around the corner.
 There was a very informative video at the end of the exhibit.
 You can also view the exhibit from the balcony, which gives you a whole different perspective.
 I really enjoyed watching how others were experiencing the exhibit from above.